 Coronaviruses (CoV) are a large family of viruses that cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV) (*).
 The name Coronavirus come from the Latin word corona and it means crown.
 Under a microscope the virus appearance is spherical and covered with crown-like spikes.
-A novel coronavirus (2019-nCoV) is a new strain that has not been previously identified in humans.
+A novel coronavirus (COVID-19) is a new strain that has not been previously identified in humans.

 Common signs of infection include respiratory symptoms, fever, cough, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia (a serious infection that inflames your lungs' air sacs), severe acute respiratory syndrome, kidney failure and even death.

 Complications can occur especially among high-risk groups, including people with chronic diseases of the heart, lungs or kidneys, those over 65 or with weakened immune system, children under two and pregnant women.

 At the moment, there is no specific treatment for coronavirus infections and no vaccine for the New Coronavirus.

 The World Health Organisation is recommending that people take simple and common-sense precautions to reduce exposure to and transmission of the virus.

 Find here below some standard recommendations to prevent infection spread: